manubot/rootstock/SETUP.md

 ## Manual configuration

+If you do not wish to use the above setup script to configure your new manuscript repository, you can instead execute the steps manually.
 First, you must configure two environment variables (`OWNER` and `REPO`).
 These variables specify the GitHub repository for the manuscript (i.e. `https://github.com/OWNER/REPO`).
 Make sure that the case of `OWNER` matches how your username is displayed on GitHub.